Gravitational Wave Astronomy With TianQin: Birth and growth of MBHs

 \coordinators{En-Kun Li \& Kohei Inayoshi}

-The existence of supermassive black holes (SMBHs) with masses exceeding $\simeq 10^9~M_\odot$ in the universe only a billion years old presents an intriguing astrophysical puzzle~\cite{Fan_2023}.
-Central to this enigma are questions concerning the origins of these SMBHs -- specifically, the nature of their initial ``seeds'' and the mechanisms by which these seed black holes (BHs) were able to grow at such rapid rates, on average, $\sim 1~M_\odot~{\rm yr}^{-1}$ \cite{Inayoshi_2020,Volonteri_2021}.
-These seeds are hypothesized to be the remnants of the first generation of stars, known as Population III (hereafter, Pop~III) stars, or could alternatively originate from the direct collapse of massive gas clouds in the early universe.
+The existence of SMBHs with masses exceeding $\simeq 10^9~M_\odot$ in the universe only a billion years old presents an intriguing astrophysical puzzle~\cite{Fan_2023}.
+Central to this enigma are questions concerning the origins of these SMBHs -- specifically, the nature of their initial ``seeds'' and the mechanisms by which these seed BHs were able to grow at such rapid rates, on average, $\sim 1~M_\odot~{\rm yr}^{-1}$ \cite{Inayoshi_2020,Volonteri_2021}.
+These seeds are hypothesized to be the remnants of the first generation of stars, known as Pop~III stars, or could alternatively originate from the direct collapse of massive gas clouds in the early universe.
 Understanding these initial conditions is crucial for elucidating the formation and subsequent evolution of SMBHs.

 The discovery of a large number of high-redshift quasars, particularly the brightest ones with luminosities of $L_{\rm bol}\sim 10^{47}{\rm erg~s}^{-1}$ (corresponding to $M_{\rm BH}\sim 10^9~M_\odot$, when assuming Eddington luminosity), through wide-field surveys such as the Sloan Digital Sky Survey and Subaru Hyper Suprime-Cam, has highlighted interest in these questions~\cite{Fan_2023}.
-Recently, the James Webb Space Telescope (JWST) with its unprecedented infrared sensitivity has revealed faint AGN/quasar populations with $L_{\rm bol}\sim 10^{45}{\rm erg~s}^{-1}$ at the epoch of cosmic reionization ($z\simeq 4$--7), pushing the detection threshold of BH masses down to $\sim 10^7~M_\odot$~\cite{Onoue_2023,Kocevski_2023,Harikane_2023}.
+Recently, the JWST with its unprecedented infrared sensitivity has revealed faint AGN/quasar populations with $L_{\rm bol}\sim 10^{45}{\rm erg~s}^{-1}$ at the epoch of cosmic reionization ($z\simeq 4$--7), pushing the detection threshold of BH masses down to $\sim 10^7~M_\odot$~\cite{Onoue_2023,Kocevski_2023,Harikane_2023}.
 These breakthroughs allow us to address the low-mass BH populations hidden in the pre-JWST era.